pazzer/RouteSimulator/README.md

 Refactor

-Rename Node 'Circle'
-make waypointNamed methods more concise
 Handle reciprocal relationships
-Make test view contained controller to stop inadvertent tapping

-should testsSummaryViewController  have reference to routeviewcontroller?
+Handle showing/hiding of container should testsSummaryViewController  have reference to routeviewcontroller?

+Make sure can't make same relationship twice

-// Tests
+// One more test
 2. Something - undo - something - redo ?
-3. Removing arrows/unset next